 If you have been injured in a slip and fall accident, contact us as soon as possible to find out whether you have a case because accidents involving government property have limited windows in which to file a claim.

 In California, property owners – including government entities – are not liable for accidents on their property unless they were negligent.
 As in other types of slip and fall cases, a government entity may be liable only if the plaintiff can prove each of the necessary elements:

 It is not always clear whether a property is owned by a private party or by the government.
 In the case of slip and fall accidents in office buildings, the premises may be clearly recognized as public or private property, but many other settings are more ambiguous.
 For example:

+If you mistake a public setting for private property, you may fail to follow the proper procedure for filing a claim and be barred from pursuing compensation.
 Speak with a personal injury lawyer to be sure a claim is followed according to the right procedure.

-Within six months of the incident, a personal injury claim must be reported via an administrative claim, which must be made on a government-supplied form.
+California has adopted the Tort Claims Act, which can affect claims for slip and fall accidents in schools, in state government buildings, in state parks, and on other state government property.
+Under the California Tort Claims Act, an injured party has six months from the accident to report a personal injury claim via an administrative claim using a government-supplied form.
 The State Board of Control must respond within 45 days and then the injury victim has six months from the response to file a lawsuit.

-If you believe there is a chance your slip and fall injury may have occurred on government property and that the negligence or a defective condition may be the cause, do not delay speaking with a skilled Los Angeles personal injury attorney.
+If you believe there is a chance your slip and fall injury may have occurred on government property and that negligence or a defective condition may be the cause, do not delay speaking with a skilled Los Angeles personal injury attorney.
 Failing to act in time and follow the required claim procedures could bar you from bringing a claim altogether.